CME (CME)

 Capital Expenditures

-- The primary focus of capital expenditures includes consistently upgrading technology infrastructure to enhance trading speed, reliability, and security, with a strategic emphasis on accelerating cloud migration through its partnership with Google, which is anticipated to decrease capital expenditures over time.
+- The primary focus of capital expenditures is on consistently upgrading technology infrastructure to enhance trading speed, reliability, and security, with a strategic emphasis on accelerating cloud migration through its partnership with Google.

 Latest Trefis Analyses